Asia/Pacific

 Woman sanding wall dust-free

-Dust removal is essential when you want to gain perfect wall sanding result without the mess.
+Dust removal is essential when you want to gain a perfect wall sanding result without the mess.
 And what about the ceiling!
-When using a hose to combine the efficient sanding tool with a dust extractor, the dust created from sanding can be removed by 99.7%.
+When using a hose to combine the efficient sanding tool with a dust extractor, the dust created from sanding can be removed by 99,7%.
 Dust is placed in the dust bag of the vacuum cleaner instead of remaining in the air and your surroundings.
 Don’t forget, we recommend using a mask and other protective gear when sanding.

 Take care of your health